jhnbyrn/951-KLR-PAGES/ntc_info.md

 These results are definitely not perfect, especialy considering that some of these temperatures are not that certain (mainly the lower ones where I used crude thermometers).
 With that said, you can see from the Porsche documentation that the tolerance is very wide.
 So it's pretty clear that we don't need to be too precise here.

 Nonetheless, when overlayed with the official specs on a plot, it turns out pretty much as expected.
-Here, we see three plots:
+In the graph below, we see three plots:

 * blue - the upper limit of the allowed range from the official specs quoted above
 * red - the lower limit